-For the ' Year Ended April 30,
+For the Year Ended April 30,

-2019 2018
+2020 2019

 Federal and State

 Current \$ - \$ -

-Deferred (1,662 2,056) (525,609)
+Deferred (2,844,294) (1,662,056)

-Valuation allowance 1,662 2,056 525,609
+Valuation allowance 2,844,294 1,662,056

-Income tax provision (benefit) \$ - \$ -
+Income tax provision (benefit) \$ - \$

-On December 22, 2017, the U.S. Congress enacted the Tax Cuts and Jobs Act ("tax reform" or "Tax Act") which, among other things, lowered the U.S. statutory tax rate from 35% to 21% effective January 1, 2018.
-Consequently, the Company applied a blended U.S. statutory federal income tax rate of 29.7% for fiscal 2018.
-During the years ended April 30, 2019 and 2018, the Company did not recognize income tax expense.
-Our effective tax rate was 0% for the years ended April 30, 2019 and 2018.
+During the years ended April 30, 2020 and 2019, the Company did not recognize income tax expense.
+Our effective tax rate was 0% for the years ended April 30, 2020 and 2019.
 The effective tax rate differed primarily due to the change in the valuation allowance, primarily related to the revaluation of deferred tax assets and liabilities to reflect the new federal tax rate.
 The reconciliation of income tax attributable to operations computed at the U.S. Federal statutory income tax rate to income tax expense is as follows:

-For the Year Ended April 30,

-2019 2018

-Tax benefit at U.S. Federal statutory tax rate -21.0% -29.7%

-Increase (decrease) in tax rate resulting from:

-Allowance against deferred tax assets 20.9% -1.0%

-Nondeductible meals & entertainment expense and other 0.1% 0.1%

-Taxes in respect of prior years - -

-Changes in federal tax rate - 30.6%

-Effective tax rate 0.0% 0.0%
+For the Year Ende For the Year Ended April 30, 2020 2019 Tax benefit at U.S. Federal statutory tax rate -21.0% -21.0% Increase (decrease) in tax rate resulting from: Allowance against deferred tax assets 20.9% 20.9% Nondeductible meals & entertainment expense and other 0.1% 0.1% Taxes in respect of prior years - - Changes in federal tax rate - - Effective tax rate 0.0% 0.0%

-At April 30, 2019, the Company had total domestic Federal net operating loss carryovers of approximately \$7,185,129 available to offset future taxable income.
+At April 30, 2019, the Company had total domestic Federal net operating loss carryovers of approximately \$11,110,482 available to offset future taxable income.
 Federal net operating loss carryovers ("NOLs") expire beginning in 2026.
-The Company has not filed its 2016 through 2019 Federal income tax returns.
-The Company will not be able to utilize these carryovers until the related tax returns are filed.
 In accordance with Section 382 of the Internal Revenue Code, deductibility of the Company's NOLs may be subject to an annual limitation in the event of a change of control as defined under the regulations.

 In assessing the realization of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which temporary differences representing net future deductible amounts become deductible.
 Management considers the scheduled reversal of deferred tax assets, projected future taxable income and tax planning strategies in making this assessment.
 After consideration of all of the information available and due to the substantial doubt related to the Company's ability to continue as a going concern and utilize its deferred tax assets, the Company recorded a full valuation allowance of the deferred tax asset.
-For the year ended April 30, 2019 the valuation allowance has increased by \$1,136,447.
+For the year ended April 30, 2020 the valuation allowance has increased by \$1,268,652.

-The 2016 through 2019 tax years remains open to examination by the Internal Revenue Service.
+The 2016 through 2020 tax years remains open to examination by the Internal Revenue Service.
 The IRS has the authority to examine such tax year until the applicable statute of limitations expire.